SapwoodStudio/Transmogrifier/README.md

 #### Source:
 - **External**: image textures nearby the imported model
   - inside a "textures" subfolder
-  - beside the imported model
+  - in the same directory as the imported 3D file
 - **Packed**: image textures packed into the imported file (e.g. GLB or USDZ)
 - **Custom**: image textures from a custom directory, which will be applied to all models converted.